 Why does my AI scribe hallucinate?

-The seven red flags I keep finding
+The seven red flags I keep finding in ungrounded pipelines

 I've ranked these roughly in order of how often I see them, not how dangerous they are.
 The dangerous ones are at #3 and #6.
+Every one of them is a direct consequence of generating notes without anchoring them to the real transcript.

 1. Phrase-loop repetition